API access tokens - what's new

 API keys are used to authenticate and authorize API requests made by your application or backend systems.
 They're like secure passwords that identify your application to different systems.

-The first thing you need is a website profile as each website profile has a Live API key and a Test API key.
+The first thing you need is a website profile.
+Then, once you create one, you can generate API keys for it: Live API key and a Test API key.

 It’s very important to keep your API keys secure, so do not share them and regularly rotate them.

-However, if one or both of your keys accidentally leak, you can always regenerate them.
+Do not use API keys for third party integrations, but use OAuth instead.If one or both of your keys accidentally leak, you can always regenerate them in the Web App.

-Organization access tokens are special types of credentials used to grant access to organization-level resources.
-These are typically used for for organization-level actions: managing multiple connected accounts or users, automating administrative tasks, or integrating enterprise-level systems.
+Advanced access tokens are special types of credentials used to grant access to organization-level resources.
+These are typically used for for organization-level actions: managing multiple connected accounts or users, automating administrative tasks, or integrating enterprise-level systems, however, they can also be scoped to a specific profile or mode.

 App access tokens (OAuth)